hellojaewon/study/v6/README.md

 # UNIX V6

 UNIX V6 was the first version of the Unix operating System.
-It was released in May 1975 and targetted DEC PDP-11 family of minicomputers.
+It was released in May 1975 and targeted DEC PDP-11 family of minicomputers.

 # PDP-11/40